henthornlab/ProcessAnalytics/README.md

 # ProcessAnalytics
-Repository for the Process Analytics Course taught at Rose-Hulman Institute of Technology in Spring 2021
+Repository for the Process Analytics Course taught at Rose-Hulman Institute of Technology